datacentricdesign/id5415/collections/_drafts/5-3-labxp.md

 Back to VS Code and Python, let's load the virtual environment.

-As we updated our SDK, you will also need to uninstall and reinstall it.
+As we updated our SDK, you will also need to uninstall and reinstall it in your machine and Pi venv folder both.

 ```bash
 pip uninstall dcd-sdk